-The home repair and rehabilitation program is continuously sought out by San Marcos residents.
-The program held an open application process in 2023 and repaired 18 homes in 2024 using CDBG funding (and an additional 9 with American Rescue Plan Act funding).
+This program is continuously sought out by San Marcos residents.
+The program held an open application process in 2023 and repaired 18 homes in 2024.
 An additional 5-7 will be repaired in 2025.
 Staff continue to receive calls about the program even though it is closed for applications, and the waiting list has more than 110 potential applicants who will receive a notification email when the program opens for applications in 2026.
 The application process will also be marketed to all city residents.